apollographql/apollo-client/docs/source/development-testing/static-typing.md

 ---
-title: Using Apollo with TypeScript
+title: TypeScript with Apollo Client
+descriptions: How to generate and use TS types in your application
 ---

-As your application grows, you may find it helpful to include a type system to assist in development.
-Apollo supports type definitions for TypeScript out of the box.
-Apollo Client ships with definitions in its associated npm package, so installation should be done for you after the libraries are included in your project.

-These docs assume you already have TypeScript configured in your project, if not start [here](https://github.com/Microsoft/TypeScript-React-Conversion-Guide#typescript-react-conversion-guide).

-The most common need when using type systems with GraphQL is to type the results of an operation.
+As your application grows, a type system can become an essential tool for catching bugs early and improving your overall developer experience.

+GraphQL uses a type system to clearly define the available data for each type and field in a GraphQL schema.
 Given that a GraphQL server's schema is strongly typed, we can generate TypeScript definitions automatically using a tool like [GraphQL Code Generator](https://www.the-guild.dev/graphql/codegen).
+We'll use our generated types to ensure type safety for the the _inputs_ and _results_ of our GraphQL operations.

 Below, we'll guide you through installing and configuring GraphQL Code Generator to generate types for your hooks and components.

 ## Setting up your project

+> This article assumes your project already uses TypeScript, if not [begin by configuring your project to use TypeScript](https://github.com/Microsoft/TypeScript-React-Conversion-Guide#typescript-react-conversion-guide) or [start a new project](https://create-react-app.dev/docs/adding-typescript/).

-To get started using GraphQL Code Generator, we'll begin by installing the following packages (using Yarn or NPM):
+To get started using GraphQL Code Generator, begin by installing the following packages (using Yarn or NPM):

 ```bash
 yarn add -D typescript @graphql-codegen/cli @graphql-codegen/client-preset